PV Modules / Solar Energy Panels

-Our versatile portfolio of IBC SOLAR Line includes polycrystalline and monocrystalline solar modules.
-Whether photovoltaic systems for homes, businesses or PV power plants - with the Value-Added Modules of the IBC SOLAR Line you can find the perfect solution for your needs.
+The versatile portfolio of IBC SOLAR Modules and solar panels, include polycrystalline and monocrystalline solar modules.
+Whether photovoltaic (PV) systems for homes, businesses or PV power plants - with the Value-Added Modules of the IBC SOLAR Solar Modules Line you can find the perfect solution for your green energy needs.

 More than 5,000 megawatts of installed capacity and over 160,000 photovoltaic systems testify to IBC SOLAR’s high level of expertise.